alienresident/Video-Portfolio/README.md

 ## Advanced Configuration Options

 ### Naming Conventions
+We want to have pretty (legible, human readable) names for our directories and videos without the hassle of updating HTML.
+So we have to go through a few tricky steps to do this.
+Essentially, we're converting machine-friendly text into human-friendly text (i.e. manipulating strings).
+We got some rules to follow _aka_ naming conventions to get this to work properly.

 ### Folder Names
 The sub folders by default will be in alphabetical order.
 Numbering the sub folders will make them appear in a particular order i.e. `01_Artwork`, `O2_Promos`, `03_Motion_Graphics`.
 However, we usually don't want to display these ordering numbers in the interface.
 In the player.php configuration settings, we can tell the script to ignore the first _n_ characters (the default is 3).
 The folders will be then listed as `Artwork`, `Promos`, `Motion Graphics`.
-If you want to use a different naming shame you can change the numbers of characters to remove.
-Look for `$dir_offset_start` in the player config file.
+If you want to use a different naming scheme you can change the numbers of characters to remove.
+Look for [$dir_offset_start](#filename-variables) in the player config file.

 ### File names
-The script compares the file names of each video to see if they are different sources of the same video i.e. `artwork_1-hd.mp4` and `artwork_1-sd.mp4` By default it will remove the last _n_ characters (the default is 3) i.e. `-hd` and `-sd` and compares the remaining name i.e. `artwork_1`.
+The script compares the file names of each video to see if they are different versions of the same video i.e. `artwork_1-hd.mp4` and `artwork_1-sd.mp4` It  removes the last _n_ characters (the default is 3) i.e. `-hd` and `-sd` and compares the remaining name i.e. `artwork_1`.

 If you want to use a different naming scheme you can change the number of characters to remove.
 Look for `$file_offset_end` variable in the player config file (this should be a negative number).
 Similarly with folder names you can also control the order of the videos by numbering them and using the `$file_offset_start`variable to remove _n_ characters (this should be a positive number).